konung/datatable/README.md

   <%= datatable %>
 ```

-In app/datatables/orders_index.rb you would add something like this:
+In app/datatables/orders_index.rb you would need to define the datatable.
+In the future this hopefully will be a DSL that's easier to use.
+Right now it mostly just exposes the internal datastructures so the necessary information can be defined.
+See the [wiki](https://github.com/logic-refinery/datatable/wiki)
+for more detailed information.

 ```ruby
   class OrdersIndex < Datatable::Base